 Skip to content

-Culver City, California, Installation, 2015, Configurations 1.0 – 4.0
+Installation, 2015, Configurations 1.0 – 4.0, Culver City, California, United States

-Two square planes, one clear and one glossy black paint, suspended by tension from which nails affix twine to the wall.
-Painted gold clamps grasp each corner, as twine slips through, a projection of hands touching themselves as light passes onto, through, and around the planes as a meditation on words written by Kafka, “We photograph things in order to drive them out of our minds.
+Two square planes, one clear and one glossy black surface, in a tension-suspension with twine affixed to the wall.
+Painted gold clamps grasp each corner of the surface, as twine slips through.
+The projection of hands touching themselves as light passes onto, through, and around the plane demonstrates a philosophical position on the psychological nature of photography while allowing viewers to access structures of image making, space, and temporality.

 RachelWolfe_TwoPlanes_web-2_1750